backstage/backstage/.changeset/sweet-chicken-smash.md

 - `test`: Use `backstage-cli repo test` or `backstage-cli package test` instead
 - `versions:check`: Use `yarn dedupe` or `yarn-deduplicate` instead
 - `clean`: Use `backstage-cli package clean` instead

+In addition, the experimental `install` command has been removed since it has not received any updates since its introduction and we're expecting usage to be low.
+If you where relying on this command, please let us know by opening an issue towards the main Backstage repository.